 Regarding the locations, all three were great – I just organized my days in the respective neighborhoods.

-Eventually, I stayed at the Leonardo Da Vinci Residence on Libertad* street – perfect gateway for Palermo and, most of all, La Recoleta.
+Eventually, I stayed at the Leonardo Da Vinci Residence on Libertad* street – a perfect gateway for Palermo and, most of all, La Recoleta.
 Although there were some minor flaws – the walls are paper thin and the neighbors just didn’t care – there was the big advantage of having a kitchenette.

 Where to Eat